-Seton Hill University: Juniors and Seniors (and sophomores with permission) in Honors Pre-Calculus may elect to enroll in the Seton Hill University College within the High School Program.
+Seton Hill University: Juniors and Seniors in Honors Pre-Calculus may elect to enroll in the Seton Hill University College within the High School Program.
 Students/parents (or guardians) are responsible for any applicable costs.
-Through this program students may earn 4 credits for SHU course SMA 120 - Pre-Calculus.
+Through this program students may earn 3 credits for SHU course SMA 120 - Pre-Calculus.
 Grades posted to SHU are without the 5% additive for Neshannock High School honors courses.
 Students must obtain a final grade average of 70% or higher (without the 5% additive) to be awarded SHU credit.